 All About Bullet Size

 - The third type of bullet, on the other hand, is the rim fire and straight ammunition.
 This is the type of bullet that is most commonly used in revolvers as well as in pistols.
-The size or caliber of rim fire and straight ammunitions are typically pegged at 0.223 inch or an equivalent of 5.7 millimeters.
+The size or caliber of rim fire and straight ammunition are typically pegged at 0.223 inch or an equivalent of 5.7 millimeters.

-Hand loading or Reloading Bullets
+- Hand-loading or Reloading Bullets

 Shell holders to fit the caliber and press are also a must.
 In some instances, one shell holder will fit numerous calibers.
-Here is an example, The RCBS number three shell holder will fit the 22-250, 243, 6mm284, 240 weather by mag, 250-3000 savage, 25-06, 6.5×57, 270 win, 7x64mm, 280 rem, 284 win, 300 savage, 308 win, 30-06, 7.65 belgian mauser, 7.7 jap, 8mm mauser, 8x57mm, 8mm/06, 358 win, and the 35 Whelan.
+Here is an example, The RCBS number three shell holder will provide the 22-250, 243, 6mm284, 240 weather by mag, 250-3000 savage, 25-06, 6.5×57, 270 win, 7x64mm, 280 rem, 284 win, 300 savage, 308 win, 30-06, 7.65 Belgian Mauser, 7.7 jap, 8mm Mauser, 8x57mm, 8mm/06, 358 win, and the 35 Whelan.

-Caliber specific dies are also needed.
+Caliber-specific dies are also needed.
 Depending on what bullet is being used, what the round is for, and the caliber will determine which die set is needed.
-With carbide pistol dies, no lubrication is needed, which is a plus especially with a progressive press.
+With carbide pistol dies, no lubrication is needed, which is a plus, especially with a progressive press.
 Dies can come in two, three, or four die sets.
-Again it depends on the caliber and personal preference as to which is necessary.
+Again, it depends on the caliber and personal preference as to which is necessary.